ibm-cloud-docs/CDN/cdn-example-code.md

 ## Example code to place an order
 {: #example-code-to-place-order}

-This API call is identical to the previous code example, except it calls `placeOrder`, rather than `verifyOrder.` More information about `placeOrder` can be found in the [SoftLayer API documentation](https://softlayer.github.io/reference/services/SoftLayer_Product_Order/placeOrder/){:external}.
+This API call is identical to the previous code example, except it calls `placeOrder`, rather than `verifyOrder.` More information about `placeOrder` can be found in the [SoftLayer API documentation](https://softlayer.github.io/reference/services/SoftLayer_Product_Order/placeOrder/){: external}.

 ```php